 Investors have Memory

 In 1982, 30 years after Markowitz’s first article, Ken Jones reflected that while Markowitz had added a dimension of risk to portfolio theory there was still a large disparity from what the average investor was doing with regard to their portfolios and the theory.
 No one can argue about the importance of time to the investor.
 How many investors have lost or gained fortunes because of timing decisions.
 If this is the case, what are the components of these timing decisions?
 Jones distinguished two significant factors missing from portfolio theory.
 First investors have memory, in the Modern Portfolio Theory model no memory of any past performance or event was utilized other than the estimate of the securities variance and covariance.
 The Jones insight was to focus on the time dependent characteristics of risk.
 For example, an investor might observe based on his or her memory “every January since I can remember the small company stocks have done better in January.”
 The investor remembers that small company stocks have more mean-reversion risk in January.
 We can use the memory of mean-reversion risk as a rational justification for timing decisions.
-The Jones insight is that today’s investor when making a portfolio acquisition or divestiture decision does not have an analytic measure of this memory nor is there a model to maximize portfolio return that incorporates the memory of mean-reversion risk.
-While the investment professional must make timing decisions every day no quantification of the memory of past events is available to make such decisions.
-Instead an assortment of short term technical analysis and forecasting methods are applied on an ad hoc basis.
+The Jones insight is that today’s investor, when making a portfolio acquisition or divestiture decision, does not have an analytic measure of this memory nor is there a model to maximize portfolio return that incorporates the memory of mean-reversion risk.
+While the investment professional must make timing decisions every day, before Digital Portfolio Theory, no quantification of mean-reversion risk memory was available to make such decisions.
+Instead an assortment of short term technical analysis models, volatility models, and forecasting methods were applied on an ad hoc basis.
 Professor Jones formulated a definition of mean-reversion risk which allows us to quantify memory in the portfolio theory model.
 In DPT (digital portfolio theory) there is no forecast of returns, only the memory of mean-reversion risk is used to improve timing decisions.
 Only mean-reversion risk levels are forecast.
 You might think of mean-reversion risk as analogous to vibration.
 Vibrations (risk) can occur at different frequencies, or different mean-reversion lengths.
 Mean-reversion risks at different frequencies can reinforce each other at regular intervals.

 The Holding Period is Missing in Modern Portfolio Theory